jardelufc/chisel-mult8x8/README.md

 8x8 Multiplier in Chisel
 -------------------------

 8x8 Multiplier Core architecture is detalied in Mult8x8.doc file .
+The scripts in this repo are based om chisel tutorial (https://github.com/ucb-bar/chisel-tutorial).

 Install Java
 ------------